andreimaximov/unet/README.md

 A dev VM w/a build environment is provided.
 Just `vagrant up && vagrant ssh`.

+## Tests

+The included [unit tests](test) will run on Linux, macOS, etc. The included [smoke tests](scripts/smoke.py) **will only run successfully on a Linux system** because they rely on a TAP interface.
+The provided Linux VM has a TAP interface setup for these tests.

 ## Resources

 - [Stanford's CS 144 MOOC](https://lagunita.stanford.edu/courses/Engineering/Networking-SP/SelfPaced/courseware)